 Diana Davila Gordillo

-Diana Dávila Gordillo is an Ecuadorian sociologist.
-She is currently a PhD candidate at the Institute of Political Science of Leiden University.
-Diana obtained a MSc in Political Science from the same institute in 2015.
-Prior to her master’s degree she worked for the Ecuadorian Ministry of Foreign Affairs and Human Mobility for 5 years.
-From 2009 to 2012 she was a Foreign Policy analyst based in Quito, and from 2012 to 2014 she was part of the Permanent Mission of Ecuador to the Organization of American States (OAS) in Washington D.C. working as Second Secretary, Alternate Representative of Ecuador.
+Before her master’s degree, she worked for the Ecuadorian Ministry of Foreign Affairs and Human Mobility for five years.
+From 2009 to 2012, she was a Foreign Policy analyst based in Quito.
+From 2012 to 2014, she was part of the Permanent Mission of Ecuador to the Organization of American States (OAS) in Washington D.C., working as Second Secretary, Alternate Representative of Ecuador.

 No relevant ancillary activities